telerik/xamarin-forms-docs/controls/dataform/styling/dataform-styling-groups.md

 title: Groups Styling
 page_title: Groups Styling
 slug: dataform-styling-groups
-position: 7
+position: 1
 ---

 # Groups Styling

-The RadDataForm group headers can be styled with the GroupHeaderStyle property.
+The RadDataForm group headers appearance can be customized with the **GroupHeaderStyle** property of type DataFormGroupHeaderStyle.

-**DataFormGroupHeaderStyle** class exposes the following properties:
+The **DataFormGroupHeaderStyle** class exposes the following properties:

 - **Background** (Color): Gets or sets the background of the group header.
 - **BackgroundImageSource** (ImageSource): Gets or sets a background image for the group header.